SEPTA: Railroad Division

-CCT Connect
+The SEPTA Access

-CCT Connect is a paratransit service from SEPTA that offers a Shared-Ride Program for senior citizens and ADA Paratransit Service for people with disabilities.
+The SEPTA Access (formerly CCT Connect) is a paratransit service from SEPTA that offers a Shared-Ride Program for senior citizens and ADA Paratransit Service for people with disabilities.
 The Shared-Ride Program provides a door-to-door ridesharing service through advance reservations for senior citizens age 65 or older in the city of Philadelphia for travel within the city and to points within 3 mi of the city's borders.

 The ADA Paratransit Service provides door-to-door service through advance reservations for people with disabilities in accordance with the Americans with Disabilities Act (ADA), allowing for travel across the SEPTA service area within 3/4 mi of fixed-route transit service when such service operates.
+SEPTA Access is operated by third-party contractors for SEPTA.
+The name was changed from CCT Connect to SEPTA Access on July 1, 2024 although vehicles will retain the former branding until further notice.

-CCT Connect is operated by third-party contractors for SEPTA.
-Easton Coach, First Transit, MV Transportation, and Total Transit Corp. operate CCT Connect service in Philadelphia County; Easton Coach operates CCT Connect service in Bucks County; Krapf Transit operates CCT Connect service in Chester County; Community Transit of Delaware County operates CCT Connect service in Delaware County; and First Transit operates CCT Connect service in Montgomery County.
+Easton Coach, First Transit, MV Transportation, and Total Transit Corp. operate SEPTA Access service in Philadelphia County; Easton Coach operates SEPTA Access service in Bucks County; Krapf Transit operates SEPTA Access service in Chester County; Community Transit of Delaware County operates SEPTA Access service in Delaware County; and First Transit operates SEPTA Access service in Montgomery County.

 Financing

-SEPTA is considered a non-profit.
+SEPTA is not a non-profit and was created by the PA General Assembly.
+As an example, SEPTA does not file a form 990 with the IRS, as it is a state created authority.
 SEPTA gets income from passenger fares, investments, and multiple government agencies to cover operating costs.

 Operating costs

-SEPTA had $1,530,984,000 in total operating expenses for the fiscal year of 2021. $1,088,773,000 (71.1%) of those expenses are considered "Labor and Fringe Benefits." $331,432,000 (21.6%) of those expenses are "Material and Services" costs. $27,313,000 (1.8%) are due to "Propulsion Power" costs. $26,026,000 (1.7%) are due to "Fuel" costs. $24,711,000 (1.6%) are for "Injury and Damage Claims." $23,875,000 (1.6%) are due to "Depreciation/Contributed Capital" costs.
+SEPTA had $1,530,984,000 in total operating expenses for the fiscal year of 2021. $1,088,773,000 (71.1%) of those expenses are considered "Labor and Fringe Benefits". $331,432,000 (21.6%) of those expenses are "Material and Services" costs. $27,313,000 (1.8%) are due to "Propulsion Power" costs. $26,026,000 (1.7%) are due to "Fuel" costs. $24,711,000 (1.6%) are for "Injury and Damage Claims". $23,875,000 (1.6%) are due to "Depreciation/Contributed Capital" costs.
 The last $8,854,000 (.5%) in costs are due to "Vehicle and Facility Rentals".

 Operating revenue

-To cover 35% of their operating costs, SEPTA receives $541,768,000 in operating revenue, which includes: $480,574,000 (88.7%) from passenger revenue, $16,250,000 (3%) from SEPTA's "Shared Ride Program," $42,188,000 (7.8%) from "Other Income," and $2,756,000 (.5%) from "Investment Income".
+To cover 35% of their operating costs, SEPTA receives $541,768,000 in operating revenue, which includes: $480,574,000 (88.7%) from passenger revenue, $16,250,000 (3%) from SEPTA's "Shared Ride Program", $42,188,000 (7.8%) from "Other Income", and $2,756,000 (.5%) from "Investment Income".